Join Our Community

 The is the industry standard for handheld interview mics in broadcast television production.
 Used on interviews with everyone from the President of the United States to the family next door, the RE50B is heard and seen in the reporting of news correspondents around the world.
 This omni-directional microphone holds up well to slight wind gusts.

 The KMR 81 is often used for ADR (automatic dialogue replacement) or dubbing.
-It's not as directional as the Schoeps CMIT or the Sennheiser MKH60.
-It has superior sound capturing capabilities and off axis sounds are picked up without coloration.
-This is an excellent microphone for both dialogue and music recording.
+It has superior sound capturing capabilities.
+Off axis sounds are picked up without coloration.

 This omnidirectional microphone is excellent for capturing roundtable and panel discussion.
 It is generally used for sound reinforcement.
 It can be used for film and TV.
 However, for critical situations we offer better alternatives.

 Wired for Lectrosonics wireless units.
 Excellent audio quality and ideal for sound reinforcement systems.

 This small tube shaped lavaliere is very easy to hide.
 It can be hidden in hairdos and because of its shape can be in many shots and not noticed.
 It's rolled off low end makes it an ideal microphone to cope with some low frequency issues.